siophelan/siophelan/README.md

 - 👋 Hello, I’m @siophelan
+- Currently studying Computing at TU Dublin
-- I’m teaching myself Python, while dabbling in PHP, HTML, CSS and SQL
+- On the side, I’m teaching myself Python and getting to grips with my Raspberry Pi
-- When I'm not trying to code, I love cycling, hiking, and spending lots of time outdoors
-- Pssst...
-I’m still figuring things out when it comes to Git

 <!---